StockNews Manual

 Macro risk: CNY/USD currency (Type 1 — External Risk) BABA revenues in RMB; ADS priced in USD.
 CNY depreciation vs. USD reduces ADS value mechanically without any business change.
 At 7.25†/USD, a 10% CNY depreciation reduces ADS value by ~10% from currency alone.
 Managing: China's managed FX regime provides some stability; but US-China geopolitical scenarios could trigger rapid CNY moves.

-VIE structural risk (Type 3 — Governance Risk) BABA ADS holders own contractual rights, not equity, in Chinese operating entities (through the VIE [Variable Interest Entity] structure).
+VIE structural risk (Type 3 — Governance Risk) BABA ADS holders own contractual rights, not equity, in Chinese operating entities (through the VIE [Variable Interest Entity] structure — confirmed Tier-A: "variable interest entity" appears 76× in the FY2026 20-F).
 If Chinese law mandates VIE unwinding, ADS holders could receive illiquid H-share conversion at forced prices.
 Probability: LOW (5-10%†) but non-zero.
 No mitigation available — this is a structural feature of all Chinese ADR investments.

 Section XI — Portfolio Position and Sizing

-Portfolio coordination (per K.4): BABA cycle_exposure: ai-capex-mid-s-curve (cloud AI beneficiary).
-Coordinate sizing with MSFT, GOOGL, META, AMZN, TOTDY (all mid-s-curve).
-China-specific concentration: if AJNMY or TOTDY already held, BABA adds incremental China-domicile risk.
-Cap all China-domiciled ADR exposure (BABA + AJNMY + TOTDY) at ≤5% portfolio weight.
+Portfolio coordination (per K.4): BABA cycle_exposure ai-capex-mid-s-curve.
+Coordinate sizing with MSFT, GOOGL, META, AMZN, TOTDY (all mid-s-curve; avoid double-counting the China-AI-cloud tailwind).
+Cap all China-domiciled ADR exposure (BABA + AJNMY + TOTDY) at ≤5% combined — and note BABA now carries incremental US-designation risk the others don't.

 Section XII — Investment Scorecard